• Skip to primary navigation

 Persimmon Preserves with a Kick

-The preserves can be a beautiful part of a show-stopping cheese board.
+Delicious on toast, in recipes, and as a part of a beautiful show-stopping cheese board.

-Spicy Persimmon Preserves in a white bowl surrounded by meats, cheeses and bread slices
+Persimmon Preserves in a white bowl surrounded by meats, cheeses and bread slices.

 Ginger Persimmon Bread